-The Issuer expects to receive €400,000,000 of gross proceeds from the Offering.
-An amount equal to the net proceeds of the issue of the Notes will be allocated to refinance, in whole or in part, a selected pool of existing assets that promote the transition to low-carbon and climate resilient growth and which meet the criteria outlined below (the "Green Asset Pool") in alignment with the four core pillars of the Green Bond Principles.
-Pending the allocation of an amount equal to the net proceeds to refinance existing assets in the Green Asset Pool, the Issuer expects to apply a portion of the net proceeds of the issue of Notes towards payments in respect of the Senior Secured Notes that are validly tendered and accepted for purchase in the Tender Offer.
+The Issuer expects to receive €300,000,000 of gross proceeds from the Offering.
+An amount equal to the net proceeds of the issue of the Notes will be allocated, in whole or in part, to refinance and finance a selected pool of existing or new assets that promote the transition to low-carbon and climate resilient growth and which meet the criteria outlined below (the "Green Asset Pool") in alignment with the four core pillars of the Green Bond Principles.
+In particular, the Issuer will refinance its remaining mortgage loans, comprised of mortgage loans related to its El Rosal, Abadia, VidaNova, Rivas Futura, and Lagoh properties.